eliaskosunen/scnlib/README.md

 It generates 25 translation units and reads values from stdin\* five times to simulate a medium sized project.
 The resulting executable size is shown in the following tables.

-The code was compiled on Kubuntu 18.10 with g++ 8.2.0.
+The code was compiled on Ubuntu 19.04 with g++ 8.2.0.
 `scnlib` is linked dynamically to level out the playing field compared to already dynamically linked `libc` and `libstdc++`.
 See the directory `benchmark/bloat` for more information, e.g. templates for each TU.